hughharford/atp/get_started/aws_instructions.md

 # ONCE ON THE INSTANCE:

-# SSH command line to get started
+# SSH command line-only (no GUI)
-- Use the following commands, copy and paste as needed:
+- Use the following commands:
-mkdir code; cd code

-- Make sure an SSH key is setup with Github on this instance, then: git clone git@github.com:hughharford/atp.git

-ssh -T git@github.com